washingtonyachtclub/documents/WYC_By-Laws.md

 To receive the Windsurf Captain Chief Designation, the sailor must have a Captain rating, be given approval for appointment by one or more existing Windsurf Captain Chiefs, and be considered for appointment by the Executive Council.

 ### Exception for Granting of Keelboat Novice Ratings
-Any Chief who is a Keelboat Skipper may give a Keelboat Novice Rating, but the Club is encouraged to continue to evaluate whether that Keelboat Skipper should be considered for appointment as a Designated Keelboat Chief as they continue to gain experience and show continued good judgment.
+Any Chief who is a Keelboat Skipper may give a Keelboat Novice Rating, but the Club is encouraged to continue to evaluate whether that Keelboat Skipper should be considered for appointment as a Keelboat Chief as they continue to gain experience and show continued good judgment.

 # Financial Matters